 - Clarifications on the policy content should be sought from the policy owner in the first instance.
-Any changes required to the policy as a result of clarity issues will be submitted through this individual to the responsible director for consideration. - The policy owner is responsible for timely review of the policy in accordance with the agreed review timetable. - Derogations from this policy require the advance written approval of the responsible director. - The responsible director will seek formal approval of significant changes to this policy from the Practical Action Board of Trustees or their delegated representatives. - Ultimately, the Board of Trustees are publicly accountable and have legal duties and responsibilities under charity law to safeguard the funds and assets of Practical Action. - · All staff are bound by this policy.
+Any changes required to the policy as a result of clarity issues will be submitted through this individual to the responsible director for consideration. - The policy owner is responsible for timely review of the policy in accordance with the agreed review timetable. - Derogations from this policy require the advance written approval of the responsible director. - The responsible director will seek formal approval of significant changes to this policy from the Practical Action Board of Trustees or their delegated representatives. - Ultimately, the Board of Trustees are publicly accountable and have legal duties and responsibilities under charity law to safeguard the funds and assets of Practical Action. - All staff are bound by this policy.

-3 Linked Practical Action policies and forms
+3 Linked Practical Action policies

-- Global Complaints Framework and Global Complaints (Whistleblowing) Policy provide guidance on raising a concern or complaint.
-Policies and commitments - Practical Action - Protecting Practical Action from Terrorist Financing Policy.
-Policies and commitments Practical Action - Conflict of Interest Policy Gifts and Hospitality defines what is deemed acceptable in the acceptance and giving of gifts and hospitality.
-UK Portal NETconsent - Practical Action Financial Crime Reporting template UK Portal NETconsent
+- Global complaints framework and global complaints (Whistleblowing) policy provide guidance on raising a concern or complaint. - Protecting Practical Action from terrorist financing. - Conflict of Interest policy Gifts and Hospitality defines what is deemed acceptable in the acceptance and giving of gifts and hospitality.